apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures are little changed as traders look ahead to Fed decision, inflation data: Live updates**
+**Trump probation interview set for Monday after hush money conviction**

-You can read more about it [here](https://www.cnbc.com/2024/06/09/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.nbcnews.com/politics/donald-trump/trump-probation-interview-monday-hush-money-conviction-rcna156219).

 ## Requirements
 - Python 3.8